-Locate the world's countries, with a focus on Europe and countries of particular interest to pupils.
+Locate the world's countries, with focus on North and South America and countries of particular interest to pupils.

 Identify key geographical features of the countries of the United Kingdom, and show anunderstanding of how some of these aspects have changed over time.